Soham

 Soham (/ˈsoʊəm/ SOH-əm) is a town and civil parish in the district of East Cambridgeshire, in Cambridgeshire, England, just off the A142 between Ely and Newmarket.
-Its population was 10,860 at the 2011 census.
+Its population was 12,336 at the 2021 census.

 History

 Archaeology

 The region between Devil's Dyke and the line between Littleport and Shippea Hill shows a remarkable amount of archaeological findings of the Stone Age, the Bronze Age and the Iron Age.
-A couple of hoards of bronze objects are found in the area of Soham, including one with swords and spearheads of the later Bronze Age as well as a gold torc, retrieved in 1938.
+A couple of hoards of bronze objects were found in the area of Soham, including one with swords and spearheads of the later Bronze Age as well as a gold torc, retrieved in 1938.

 A large Anglo-Saxon settlement was discovered on land between Brook Street and Fordham Road, next to Roman remains in the old Fisky's Hill area and former allotment site in 2013 and onwards.
-During the establishment of the Fordham Road cemetery, in the late 1800's, burial remains were also found with several high-status grave goods, including a girdle hanger, beads and jewellery.
+During the establishment of the Fordham Road cemetery, in the late 1800s, burial remains were also found with several high-status grave goods, including a girdle hanger, beads and jewellery.
 These items are now housed in the British Museum.
 Further Bronze and Iron Age settlements and related activity has also been noted in the north of the town during recent development on the sites.
 Many Neolithic items have been found whilst field walking to the East of the town along with fossils towards the bypass.

 An extensive ditch system, not visible via aerial photography, has also been identified, as well as a wooden trackway 800 m in length between Fordey Farm (Barway) and Little Thetford, with associated shards of later Bronze Age pottery (1935).

 Name and early geography

 According to an article published in Fenland Notes & Queries in 1899:

 Soham Mere finds mention in Liber Eliensis relating King Cnut's winter visit to the monks of Ely for the Feast of the Purification.
 This tale was elaborated as an 'Old English Novelet' in 1844, describing how King Cnut's nobles were concerned for his safety in crossing the Soham Mere ice.
 If the ice broke this would drown the king in the Fen waters.
 Cnut insisted on travelling (in a sledge) should there be a fenner to lead him across.
-One Brethner - an Ely fenner, named Budde or Pudding on account of his large size - elected to lead the king.
+One Brethner – an Ely fenner, named Budde or Pudding on account of his large size – elected to lead the king.
 Cnut replied if the ice could hold Brethner's weight it would surely hold his.
 Thus the king and his retinue followed over the "bending and cracking ice" to Ely.
 Brethner, a serf, was set free by the king with some free lands for his good deed.

 But by 1813 the lake was no more: an agricultural study describes the area: